 Together with drummer Ben Robinson and backing vocalist Kerry-Ann Parkins, they perform a diverse blend of songs: Sick of the Sight of the City and Get Away show his ability to write catchy yet powerful Indie Rock tunes, The Place We Live display the cheeky observational side of his lyrics, while Forsaken Dreams and Dreams in the Dead of Night show his more emotional side.

-Charlotte Mary
+Charlotte Kinsella

 In recent years, Charlotte has performed all over the UK and across the Atlantic, including in North Carolina and Nashville.
 Her writing style is deeply inspired by the storytelling of Bruce Springsteen and the powerful vocals of Shania Twain.
 Her authentic lyrics and catchy melodies continue to connect with listeners, establishing her as a rising presence in the UK country music scene.